bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Moves the specified amount of elements to the end of the list.
+### Moves the specified amount of elements to the end of the list

 -   Use slice notation to get the two slices of the list and combine them before returning.

 ```py
 def offset(lst, offset):